bsdimp/v7/notes/rb.md

 Upper bits of E61 aren't put onto the data bus, so will float (usually meaning will read as 1's).

+It's unclaer to me why SH1 UBA8..UBA11 are passed through here and what asserting RD2 would actually do.

 **WRITE:** NOTHING Connected

 ### Port 0xA Diagnostics Port